 I look at him briefly and wanly smile.
 My foot feels like it's on fire.
 I note that it has turned purple.
 How odd, I think, a purple foot.
 I'm becoming delirious.
 I think my head is throbbing, and the world is reeling, but I am steady on my feet.
 My empty gut is feeding on itself, and I am standing because standing is what is to be done.
 Standing naked in the burning sun with my purple foot burning hotter than my blistered back and shoulders.

 I glance up at the pit that lies before us, between us and the cool forest and the trail, and it is then that I realize why I am so dirty and why my hands are bleeding.
 I remember what I have done for them before and now.
 What they made me do is all I did, but still, I know that even HaShem could never forgive me now.
 He is gone away anyway.
 He has abandoned the earth.
 But who could blame Him?

 And I know that I can never walk down that forest path because of what I did.

 There is no hope for me.
 There is no hope for anyone who has been cast aside by his people.

 I am an outcast.

 But still, I look at the trail, at the pit, and then down again at my purple foot.
-Guilt wells up within me from some hidden fount and I think I will surely explode!
+Guilt wells up within me from some hidden fount, and I think I will surely explode!
 This is more than I can bear.
 Silently I mourn for what I did.
 But no tears come.
-Not because I am a man, but because no tears remain to be shed.
+Not because I am a man, but because no tears remain.
 Tears imply hope.
 I am empty.
 There is no hope.